dcouch440/antique_social_media/README.md

   This Project is a Work in Progress

-  This is a front end application for a node.js backend The current concept is chat rooms that are tied to a users antique
+  The current concept is chat rooms that are tied to a users antique

   #### Current Features